NIH-NCPI/Interoperability-Projects/Project Descriptions/JHU-AnVIL-BDC.md

 <h2> Additional Project Materials </h2>

 Over the past year, a major focus of the project team was the development, testing, and publication of Watershed-SV, a machine learning method for identifying functional structural variants.
 The Watershed-SV Model can be found [here](https://github.com/jasonbhn/Watershed-SV).
 The Watershed-SV model was trained using matched DNA and RNA datasets from GTEx, and applied to a clinical cohort from the Undiagnosed Disease Network, leading to the discovery of compound heterozygus deletions likely causing a rare neurodevelopmental disorder.
 The publication detailing this can be found [here](https://pubmed.ncbi.nlm.nih.gov/40113264/). <br>

+At NCPI's Fall 2025 Workshop, Dr. Schatz gave a demonstration of Watershed, and walked through the process of finding data, using the Watershed pipelines, and data analysis in AnVIL and BDC.
+A [recording of this demonstration](https://www.youtube.com/watch?v=-ry91cDRVwI) can be found on NCPI's YouTube page.